-How the Planning Phase Can Help You Create a Better Product
+How Discovery Phase Can Help You Create a Better Product

 It’s barely possible to roll out a successful app or website without thorough planning.
 There are two reasons for this: software development becomes more complex over the years, and expectations towards the final product tend to be high.